Have you tried any of the Peloton strength training classes yet? If not, you’re missing out.

 Why you should check out Hardcore on the Floor

-Every month the group leaders put out a calendar of strength workouts.
+Every month the group leaders put out a hardcore calendar of strength workouts.
 Each day of the month there are at least three different strength-training classes you can take.
-Some days there are more classes that that.

-The idea is to give structure to your strength training.
+The idea behind the hardcore calendar is to give structure to your strength training.
 That way, even if you can only fit in two of the strength classes each day, you’re hitting every area of your body throughout the week.
+I’m not sure what I would do without the hardcore calendar at my disposal.

 Peloton strength training before and after

-One of the reasons I love the HardCORE on the Floor workout calendar is it makes stacking my day’s rides and classes easier.
+One of the reasons I love the Hardcore calendar is it makes stacking my day’s rides and classes easier.
 Pair that with a Power Zone challenge and, bam, your workout plan is complete.

 I use the stacking feature to get my cardio and Peloton strength classes organized.
 Then, I don’t have to debate what I’ll be doing that day or what classes I’ll be taking.
 I just start my stack and go.